 Physician assistants are a vital part of health care teams and the medical community.
 They are the front line in providing primary care to patients in both hospitals and private practices, under the supervision of licensed physicians.

 Why Touro?
 Why Bay Shore?

-We offer our 6-semester, 24-month professional program, accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), from both our Bay Shore campus and the Winthrop Hospital Extension Center to best serve students from Long Island and the metropolitan area.
-Bay Shore classes begin in the fall of each year, and in January at the historic Winthrop Hospital site.
+We offer our 6-semester, 24-month professional program, accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), from both our Bay Shore campus and the Nassau University Medical Center Extension (NUMC) to best serve students from Long Island and the metropolitan area.
+Bay Shore classes begin in the fall of each year, and in January at the Nassau University Medical Center extension site.